How to Hire Full Stack Developers: What You Need to Know

 After we send you the list of developers, we’ll help you set up a time for an interview and meeting with the developers via video conference.
 This way, you can determine if the full-stack developer qualifies for your project.

-If you feel like you’re on the same page as your selected full-stack developer, you can start organizing work activities and signing contract.
+If you feel like you’re on the same page as your selected full-stack developer, you can start organizing work activities and signing a contract.

 Tags: